-- CAR® (CLINICAL ARRAY READER): which allows the reading and automatic interpretation up to 12 CS, that means, a total amount of 96 samples.
-This platform is manufactured exclusively for GENOMICA kits use only. - SAICLART®: software developed by GENOMICA for image processing. - CLART® STIs B Software: It is specific for CLART® STIs B designed and validated by GENOMICA.
-Installed and ready to use.
+- CAR® (CLINICAL ARRAY READER): it allows for the automatic reading and interpretation of up to 12 CS, i.e., up to a maximum of 96 samples.
+It is manufactured and distributed by GENOMICA, to be used exclusively with its diagnostic kits. - SAICLART®: software developed and validated by GENOMICA for image processing. - kit CLART® STIs A specific software designed and validated by GENOMICA